yeo-menghan/grain-project/README.md

 ## Context

-You’re building an internal tool for a catering company (think Grain) that delivers hundreds of orders daily.
+Building an internal tool for a catering company (think Grain) that delivers hundreds of orders daily.
 The operations team currently spends hours manually assigning orders to drivers, trying to balance:

 - **Geographic efficiency:** clustering orders by region
 - **Time windows:** pickup, setup, teardown constraints
 - **Driver preferences and capacity:** regional familiarity, max orders per day
 - **Order priorities:** VIP clients, special requirements like pre-setup or weddings

-Your task is to create a proof-of-concept that demonstrates how AI can make smart initial allocations, saving hours of manual work and improving logistics efficiency.
+The task is to create a proof-of-concept that demonstrates how AI can make smart initial allocations, saving hours of manual work and improving logistics efficiency.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>